 It’s always been a technological arms race between SEOs and the big brother of the web, Google’s Webspam team.
-As we evolve so do their algorithms and really, Google should embrace and reward our mischievous efforts are the evolutionary driving force that made Google what it is today.
-Yes, us SEOs owe ourselves a pat on the back for our contribution in Google’s Algos… we taught them how to identify truly higher quality, relevant content from the billions of other garbage pages out there.
+As we evolve, so do their algorithms and really, Google should embrace and reward our mischievous efforts are the evolutionary driving force that made Google what it is today.
+Yes, we SEOs owe ourselves a pat on the back for our contribution in Google’s Algos we taught them how to identify truly higher quality, relevant content from the billions of other garbage pages out there.

 The White vs. Black Hat Debate